locpn2/vue-resume-copilot/README.md

-# Resume Copilot
+# vue-resume-copilot

-A Vue.js project for creating and managing resumes.
+Crafting an interactive resume UI with Vue.js and an AI Copilot for deeper recruiter insights.